joshbegley/nyt-latest/README.md

 `Anderson walked 20 batters this spring, something the Braves didn't want to see in-season.
 Now he'll get a chance to rebound elsewhere.`\
 https://nytimes.com/athletic/6225269/2025/03/23/ian-anderson-jose-suarez-braves-angels-trade/

-**Kentucky's Mark Pope delivers ‘1 of 1’ experience by helping fan to first NCAA tourney game**\
+**Kentucky's Mark Pope gives fan ‘1 of 1’ experience, delivering on free gas pledge**\
 `Pope paid for a Kentucky student's gas money to go support the Wildcats in Milwaukee.
 It ended in a win, and a trip he'll 'always cherish.'`\
 https://nytimes.com/athletic/6225148/2025/03/23/mark-pope-kentucky-gas-money-ncaa-tournament-milwaukee/